Do you suck at Excel?

 September 15, 2015

-Quick grand totals, a "You Suck at Excel" video from someone who really knows Excel, and much more, in this week's Excel news.
-And thanks for your help with my question in the previous newsletter -- I really appreciate it!
+Quick grand totals, a "You Suck at Excel" video from someone who really knows Excel, and more, in this week's Excel news.
+Visit my Excel website for more tips, tutorials and videos, and check the index for past issues of this newsletter.

 You probably use Excel's AutoSum button when you want to total a columnl – just select the amounts, and a blank cell, then click the button.
 That works for grand totals too -- select a block of cells, and blank cells to the right and below, then click AutoSum.